 Suicide sometimes is called a permanent solution to a temporary problem.
 This may be true for teens who are thinking of suicide.
 Teens lack life experience.
 They haven't lived long enough to know that most problems are temporary.
 Teens often lack problem-solving skills that could help them cope.
 That is why it is important for teens who are thinking of suicide to talk with someone.
 No problem is so big that it can't be solved with help.

-Teen suicides and adult suicides differ in some ways.
+At a Glance Teen suicides and adult suicides differ in some ways.
 Adults are more likely to complete suicide attempts.
 They plan more carefully.
 Adults tend to kill themselves because of serious illness or overwhelming problems such as debt, Loneliness following the death of a spouse or partner can be a reason for adult suicide.

 A suicide trigger is an event that causes a teen to take his or her life.
 Most often the teen who reacts to a suicide trigger has depression.
 The suicide trigger might be a divorce or death in the family.
 It might be one more bad event in a series of bad events.
 The teen might not be able to handle one more stressful situation.
 Common triggers for teen suicide include: